thomas-alectio/AlectioSDK/examples/object_detection/README.md

 ### 2. Download pre-processed data from Alectio public resource S3 bucket
 This step requires aws command line interface, which is part of python dependencies of this enviornment.
-Don't worry if you don't have an aws account, you won't need it to download stuffs from public buckets

 ```
 cd <this directory>